zeon-studio-portal/1supernova-nextjs/content/sections/join_the_supernova_network.md

   having the right investors, mentors, and advisors can be the difference between success and failure.<br><br>At Supernova, we don’t fck around.
 We don’t just invest or advise—we activate.
-We are 250+ exited founders who have been in your shoes, scaled companies to zebras, unicorns, and decacorns, and know what it takes to win the game.<br><br>We don't sit on the sidelines—we get in the game with you.
+We are 250+ exited founders who have been in your shoes, [scaled companies to zebras, unicorns, and decacorns](https://www.youtube.com/watch?v=gZIoe6bu2GY) <InlineVideoPopupLink label="scaled companies to zebras, unicorns, and decacorns" full_link="#" /> and know what it takes to win the game.<br><br>We don't sit on the sidelines—we get in the game with you.
 Savage execution.
 We only back founders on a mission to build thriving businesses that make a real difference.<br><br> If that sounds like you, apply now, and let’s see if we’re a fit.
 button:
   enable: true
   label: Apply Now